 - Parking: It can be tough to find it, but the best street parking is on Fuller Ave. and make sure to abide by all signs.

-If you are in Los Angeles and hiking on the weekend then get there early or consider taking an Uber so that you can avoid having to try and find a parking spot.
-During the week though you can often find a spot if it is not early in the morning or after work.
-I recommend parking on Fuller Ave if you can find a spot as that is the best place to enter the park.
+If you are in Los Angeles and hiking on the weekend, then get there early or consider taking an Uber so that you can avoid having to try and find a parking spot.
+During the week, you can often find a spot if it is not early in the morning or after work.
+I recommend parking on Fuller Ave, if you can, as that is the best place to enter the park from.

 From the entrance, you will walk through the gate and continue on a paved road for a tenth of a mile.